Paul J. McAuley

 Paul J. McAuley (born 23 April 1955) is a British botanist and science fiction author.
 A biologist by training, McAuley writes mostly hard science fiction.
 His novels deal with themes such as biotechnology, alternative history/reality, and space travel.

 McAuley began writing science fiction with the far-future space-opera novel Four Hundred Billion Stars, its sequel Eternal Light, and the planetary-colony adventure Of the Fall.
 The novel Red Dust, set on a far-future Mars colonized by the Chinese, is a planetary romance featuring many emerging technologies and science fiction motifs: nanotechnology, biotechnology, artificial intelligence, personality downloads, and virtual reality.
 His Confluence series, set in an even more distant future (about ten million years from now), is one of multiple novels that use Frank J. Tipler's Omega Point Theory as a theme; in this theory, the universe seems to be evolving toward a maximum degree of complexity and consciousness.

-Around the same time, McAuley published the novel Pasquale's Angel, set in an alternative Italian Renaissance; it features Niccolò Machiavegli (Machiavelli) and Leonardo da Vinci as major characters.
+Around the same time, McAuley published the novel Pasquale's Angel, set in an alternative Italian Renaissance; it features Niccolò Machiavelli and Leonardo da Vinci as major characters.

 McAuley has also used biotechnology and nanotechnology themes in near-future settings: the novel Fairyland describes a dystopian, war-torn Europe where genetically engineered "dolls" are used as disposable slaves.
 Since 2001, he has produced several techno-thriller novels based on science fiction, such as The Secret of Life, Whole Wide World, and White Devils.

 Four Hundred Billion Stars, his first novel, won the Philip K. Dick Award in 1988.
 Fairyland won the 1996 Arthur C. Clarke Award and the 1997 John W. Campbell Memorial Award for Best SF Novel.
 The short story "The Temptation of Dr. Stein" won the British Fantasy Award.
 Pasquale's Angel won the Sidewise Award for Alternate History (Long Form).